Join us

 The award recognises students’ work towards the independent investigation, also known as the NEA.
 The first Ron Cooke Award was presented to a student who completed an NEA for the 2018 examinations, at our medals and awards ceremony in 2019.

-Student’s outstanding NEAs can be submitted and we want to celebrate students’ work which has engaged them with new ideas, provided opportunities for innovation and/or demonstrates their personal interest in geography.
+Student’s outstanding NEAs must be submitted by their teacher and we want to celebrate students’ work which has engaged them with new ideas, provided opportunities for innovation and/or demonstrates their personal interest in geography.

 We are delighted that the examination boards are supportive of this award and will also be encouraging their centres to submit outstanding scripts for consideration.